-Voodoo Woman was later remade even more cheaply by Larry Buchanan, along with a handful of other AIP titles, as Curse of the Swamp Creature (1966).
+Voodoo Woman was later remade even more cheaply by Larry Buchanan, along with a handful of other AIP titles, as Curse of the Swamp Creature (1966) where the locale was transferred to the bayous of backwater USA.

 Director Edward L. Cahns other genre films are: Creature with the Atom Brain (1955), The She-Creature (1956), Invasion of the Saucer Men (1957), Zombies of Mora Tau (1957), The Curse of the Faceless Man (1958), It!
 The Terror from Beyond Space (1958), The Four Skulls of Jonathan Drake (1959), Invisible Invaders (1959) and Beauty and the Beast (1961).